 God’s Design (v.
 17)

 God “appointed a great fish” to serve His purpose.
 Some people marvel at this act of God, but it was nothing for Him.
 According to the Genesis account of creation, it was on the 5th day that God filled the skies and seas with living creatures, even “great sea creatures” (Gen. 1:20-21).
-It was nothing for the God who created the great sea creatures to simply direct an uber fish to go pick up Jonah.
+It was nothing for the God who created the great sea creatures to simply direct an uber fish to go pick up Jonah at the appointed time.
 Psalm 135:6 affirms, Whatever the LORD pleases, He does, in heaven and in earth, in the seas and in all deeps.
 In the belly of the great fish, God now has Jonah’s undivided attention.

 A FEW CONCLUSIONS & APPLICATIONS